caaravn/gitnotes/README.md

 -> Git/Github ---> it is source code management tool which helps you to manage the application code.
 -> Git is local repository which is on you local machine.
 -> Github is centralised repository were you need to login using username/passwd.
+-> In github we can fork or import the code from other github
+        for importing entire repository we use import option for copiying specific branch of the repository we use fork option

 -> git init -> which helps to convert normal directory to git directory.(which initilise the git congiguration).